pullthefuse/dockersetup/README.md

 ***This software has only been tested on MacOs and Linux*

 ## Instructions
 From the directory you wish to install the code run the following command to auto run the domain setup.
-Follow the instructions to setup your hosts file and up your docker-compose files when its finished.
+Follow the instructions to update your hosts file and up your docker-compose files when its finished.

 ```
 docker run -it --rm --env DIR=${PWD} -v ${PWD}:${PWD} pullthefuse/dockersetup:latest
 ```

-The following command will run the container and open bash which will allow you to setup, delete and use various other commands.
+The following command will run the container and open bash which will allow you to run the setup manually, delete and use various other commands.

 ```
 docker run -it --rm --env DIR=${PWD} -v ${PWD}:${PWD} pullthefuse/dockersetup:latest /bin/bash